marcpage/protocol/README.md

-Contents moved to libernet repo.
-All future revisions will happen there.
+This repo is no longer maintained.
+Code has been moved to [libernet](https://github.com/marcpage/libernet)